vivekjuneja/vivekjuneja.github.io/_posts/2016-08-29-arm-cloud-cluster.md

 {% endhighlight %}

-Together with the <a href="https://mmonit.com/">M/Monit</a> dashboard, it is possible to identify how the above command leads to change in performance of the cluster.
+Together with the <a target="_blank" href="https://mmonit.com/">M/Monit</a> dashboard, it is possible to identify how the above command leads to change in performance of the cluster.
 One can identify the cpu and memory performance on issuing the load on the cluster.

 The next target for me is to test out a distributed application containing a proxy and load balancer, web servers, application server and a database.
 It would be good to deploy these services in a redundant and highly available mode, and then use Docker swarm to test the resilience of the cluster.

 Here is a short glimpse of what the container deployments looks like from a Swarm cluster consisting of 3 Pine64 boards :-

-<iframe src="https://player.vimeo.com/video/180607383" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/180607383">Docker Swarm Cluster using Pine64 ARM board</a> from <a href="https://vimeo.com/user4434842">vivek juneja</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<iframe src="https://player.vimeo.com/video/180607383" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a target="_blank" href="https://vimeo.com/180607383">Docker Swarm Cluster using Pine64 ARM board</a> from <a target="_blank" href="https://vimeo.com/user4434842">vivek juneja</a> on <a target="_blank" href="https://vimeo.com">Vimeo</a>.</p>

 In the next installment of this post, I will deploy the distributed application on the cluster, and also put some screencasts visualizing the performance of the cluster.

+Credits :-

+1. Ubuntu on Pine64 :- <a target="_blank" href="https://www.pine64.pro/getting-started-linux/">https://www.pine64.pro/getting-started-linux/</a>

+2. Docker on Raspberry Pi :- <a target="_blank" href="http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/">http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/</a>